mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ### Export environment variables

-Since our configuration file references multiple environment variables, we'll need to declare them in our shell environment for the purposes of our prototype.
+Since our configuration file references multiple environment variables, we'll need to declare them in our shell environment before launching the agent.

 These environment variables are described below: